SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

         In case of success, the person ID and the encounter ID are returned.
         In case of pending operation, the result will be sent later.

-.. py:function:: read(personID, encounterID, callback, transactionID, options)
+.. py:function:: readEncounter(personID, encounterID, callback, transactionID, options)
     :noindex:

     Read the data of an encounter.